huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 This risk is in fact a subset of the general problem of observing the behavior of the recursive resolver discussed in "DNS Privacy Considerations"
 {{?RFC9076}}.
 The attack is partially mitigated by reducing the observability of this traffic.
-The risk is also largely mitigated by the replay protection of TLS 1.3 {{?RFC8446}}, which is mandatory to implement.
+The mandatory replay protection mechanisms in TLS 1.3 {{?RFC8446}} limit but do not eliminate the risk of replay.
 0-RTT packets can only be replayed within a narrow window, which is only wide enough to account for variations in clock skew and network transmission.